ThomasStoyles/BorderlandsWeaponGen/README.md

 Service 3
 ![alt text]()
-Here is very similar to service 2, we take a random value from the rarity here we asked it
+Here is very similar to service 2, we take a random value from the rarity here we asked it for Uncommon.

 Service 4
 ![alt text]()
+Service 4 tests multiple things.
+Firstly it tests if the values that are being added up are correct so for example, Atlas and Common have a overall damage of 15 so we test that this is given back to the service 4.
+We allow test if the client is able to get the random values from service2 and 3 by using the self.client.post along with the json={}.

 # Docker Swarm
+When we started

 # Ansible